Ludeme/LudiiExampleAI/README.md

-The preferred method for getting help with troubleshooting, suggesting or requesting additional functionality, or asking other questions about AI development for Ludii, is [creating new Issues on the github repository](https://github.com/DennisSoemers/LudiiExampleAI/issues).
+The preferred method for getting help with troubleshooting, suggesting or requesting additional functionality, or asking other questions about AI development for Ludii, is [creating new Issues on the github repository](https://github.com/Ludeme/LudiiExampleAI/issues).
-Alternatively, the following email address may be used: `dennis(dot)soemers(at)maastrichtuniversity(dot)nl`.
+Alternatively, the following email address may be used: `ludii(dot)games(at)gmail(dot)com`.

 ## Changelog

-- 11 August, 2019: Initial release.
+- 13 August, 2019: Initial release.

 ## Acknowledgements